 "This Dream Team of critical creative editors usher in a vital new phase in Comics Studies.
 This series of kaleidoscopic chapters Virgil-to-Dante-like, celebrate the nuanced complexities of experiences that ripple across a sweeping spectrum of ethnoracial, gender, class, and sexuality experiences and identities.
-This is comics studies—no, Critical Graphics Studies—at its best!"—Frederick Luis Aldama, University of Texas at Austin
+This is comics studies—no, Critical Graphics Studies—at its best!"—Frederick Luis Aldama, The Adventures of Chupacabra Charlie

 "It is about time for the team up of feminism and Judaism to emerge in comics studies, to take up the powerful conversations of body, identity, and Judaism circulated in comic form.
 This collection surfaces as a compelling and necessary new direction for comics studies, one that vividly brings to light the role of Jewish women in comics, both mainstream and underground."—Sid Dobrin, University of Florida